Skip to content

 Configuration Reference

-Using the asset
+Using the connector

-⚠ Warning: It is important to understand that the flow of data between the broker and the device highly depends on the configuration of both the asset and the device.
+⚠ Warning: It is important to understand that the flow of data between the broker and the device highly depends on the configuration of both the connector and the device.
 In case of unexpected results, please verify the configuration and/or check the logs for any possible errors.

 With Coreflux HUB